koiosdigital/protobufs/README.md

 #### Device UUIDs

-`common/types.proto` defines `DeviceUUID`, a fixed 12-byte identifier that mirrors the IDs carried in the Ringbahn header. `DeviceInfo` now contains this UUID along with any legacy short IDs so both discovery flows and payloads speak the same addressing language.
+`types.proto` defines `DeviceUUID`, a fixed 12-byte identifier that mirrors the IDs carried in the Ringbahn header. `DeviceInfo` now contains this UUID along with any legacy short IDs so both discovery flows and payloads speak the same addressing language.

 ### Device Types